eamsen/pythia/README.md

     $ make checkstyle

 ## License
-Pythia - a semantic search engine and entity oracle.
+Pythia - a semantic search oracle.
 Copyright (C) 2012  Eugen Sawin

 Pythia is free software: you can redistribute it and/or modify